Genivia/RE-flex/doc/index.md

 EOF is reached.
 If your scanner does not reach EOF, then invoke the lexer's `perf_report()` method explicitly in your code.
 Invoking this method also resets the statistics and timers, meaning that this method will report the statistics collected since it was last called.
+See \ref reflex-debug for details.

 #### `-s`, `−−nodefault`